-Let’s name it: 2020 has brought at least some level of despair to, well, everyone.
+Let’s name it: 2020 has brought at least some level of despair to, well, everyone – but especially those who are struggling with addiction.
 We’ve all felt heightened levels of isolation, economic hardship, and grief (if you haven’t, please DM us with your secret).
 We “cope” a million different ways—with shopping sprees, incessant Instagram scrolling and One Tree Hill reruns.
 And often, many of us resort to over-consuming alcohol and drugs for a momentary reprieve.

 In fact, statistics show that, now more than ever, people are turning to—and overusing—substances and destructive behaviors for “relief.”
 (The American Medical Association notes that more than 40 states have reported increased rates of substance abuse and overdose this year.)
 If this sounds like someone you know and love, you are not alone.
 And if you’re at a loss for what to say, we’re with you there, too.